JohnCoene/go-ergo/README.md

 >
 > -- [Rory Sutherland](https://twitter.com/rorysutherland)

-While collective wealth increases by 5% (compounds) at every coin flip, the vast majority of players end up skint with only few big winners; wealth aggregation.
+While collective wealth increases by 5% (compounds) at every coin flip, the vast majority of players end up skint with only few big winners; wealth aggregation (though ultimately it's a zero sum gain).
 It's by no means a representation of a the real world, but Ole Peters uses it to demonstrate the difference between _ensemble average_ and _time average_ (and how economics does not understand that).

 ```go
 package main